strudelbots/strudel-public/code/README_template.md

 With Strudel, logging code is automatically added to your pull requests, letting you focus solely on business logic without worrying about implementing logs.

+1. Start developing new functionality or fixing a bug in your Python code.
-1. Create a new branch and work on your code as usual.
+   1. Create a new branch
+   2. Work on your new code as usual.
 2. When ready for a code review, create a pull request.
 You can use either the GitHub web interface or the GitHub CLI.
    1. [You can create a pull request using the web api.](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request?tool=webui)
    2. [You can create a pull request using the Github cli.](https://external.ink?to=/docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request?tool=cli#creating-the-pull-request)

-4. Commit with a message that includes the words `strudel`, `add`,  and `logs` (in any order).
+4. Create a new Commit with a message that includes the words `strudel`, `add`,  and `logs` (in any order).
-4. Strudel will automatically insert the required logging code into your pull request.
+4. Strudel automatically inserts the required logging code into your branch.
-5. Reviewers will review the code, now with logging included.
+5. Reviewers will review the code, now with the logging included (as if you wrote the logging code).
-6. Once the review is complete and everyone is satisfied, merge the pull request.
+6. Once the review is completed and everyone is satisfied, merge the pull request.

 ### Add trace-level logging code to your pull request